-The role of strategy, policy and technology is to oversee the delivery of the RSA corporate plan and the RSA digital, data and query management strategies.
-We lead on customer care and deliver a range of supports services to RSA business units including project management, business design, information communications technology, operational excellence, data analytics and legal services.
+The role of strategy, performance and transformation is to oversee the delivery of the RSA corporate plan and the RSA digital, data and query management strategies.
+We lead on customer care and deliver a range of supports services to RSA business units including performance and programme delivery, project management, business design, operational excellence and data analytics.

 The road safety, driver education and research directorate combines the key roles of raising awareness, education and research to inform and impart knowledge and appropriate skills to road users as they move through life.
 The key objectives being to ensure that all road users are well informed and have the necessary skills to remain safe on our roads and that our interventions are evidence based and research led.
 The directorate assists and works with all stakeholders in the preparation and coordination of the government’s Road Safety Strategy.
 It is also responsible for the regulation of driving instruction in Ireland as well as oversight and management of Driver CPC for professional drivers.

 Brendan joined the RSA in August 2022 as Chief Operations Officer (COO).
 The role of customer operations is to oversee the delivery of the RSA public services including the driving test, driver theory test, driver licensing, NCT, CVRT, enforcement.
 Our Drivers license services interact of over 1 million people per year and our Vehicle testing and Enforcement ensure that over 2 million vehicles are tested to the required standard annually.

 Finance and Corporate Services is an internal support service managing resources for the achievement of the RSA’s strategic and operational goals, ensuring compliance with all governance obligations and improving corporate policies, procedures and outcomes.
 We lead on all financial matters, corporate governance, risk management, procurement, contract management, legal services, data governance, facility and fleet management, freedom of information and health and safety in the RSA.